k8-proxy/icap-infrastructure/cloud-sdk/README.md

 cd cloud-sdk
 helmfile apply
 ```
+## Change Firewall rules
+Describe the ingress and run the gcloud commands mentioned to create Firewall rules to allow traffic to ingress

 ## Validate the deployment
 - Get Cloud SDK REST API ingress external IP address.
 Run below command and copy the IP address mentioned in `ADDRESS` column of `rebuild-api-glasswall-sdk-api` ingress